 - Bacteria.
 This problem is the end product of most items on this list.
 In one way or another, they allow bacteria to grow and flourish in food.
 Remember that food preparation should kill bacteria, and proper storage must keep bacteria from growing.

 Dangers of Improper Storage of Homemade Canned Food

 Improper storage of homemade canned food has a lot of grave consequences.
 It can affect the quality and nutritional value of your food.
 It can also promote foodborne illnesses caused by harmful microorganisms and bacteria growth.

 Furthermore, food spoilage will waste all the time, money, and effort you put into making homemade canned food.

 Here are some of the risks you’ll be taking if you don’t ensure proper storage for your homemade canned food:

 - Food poisoning.
 The growth of harmful microorganisms and bacteria will make food inedible.
 Discard food that exhibits drastic changes in color and texture.
 Throw containers away when they leak, bulge, or develop rust.

 - Waste of time and money.
 Making homemade canned food requires a lot of time and money.
-You wouldn’t want everything to go to waste because you didn’t exert as much effort in correct storage.
+You wouldn’t want everything to go to waste because you didn’t exert as much effort on incorrect storage.
 Always ensure that you ensure proper storage conditions.

 A significant part of survival preparations is stocking up on food that will last for years.
 Homemade canned food is the perfect addition to one’s survival stash.
-That’s why it’s essential to do things correctly right from the get-go.
+That’s why it’s essential to do things correctly from the start.

 Bring food to the correct temperature and sustain this long enough until you destroy disease-causing microorganisms and spoilage bacteria.
 Then, store your food correctly because this is what may make or break all of your efforts.